Tuesday, November 12, 2024

 Introduction

-We humans each contain trillions of microorganism, outnumbering human cells by 10 to 1.
+We humans each contain trillions of microorganisms, outnumbering human cells by 10 to 1.
 A person weighing around 154 pounds carries about 4 pounds of bacteria.
 The point being that the presence of bacteria does not indicate an infection.
 While Cutibacterium is the most common cause of periprosthetic infections of the shoulder, it is first and foremost a normal resident of the pilosebaceous glands of the normal dermis from which it maintains normal skin health.

 Our skin incision transects a large number of the abundant pilosebaceous glands on the chest allowing the bacteria they contain to continuously enter the surgical field during the conduct of the arthroplasty.
 Cutibacterium are commonly recovered from shoulders having routine shoulder arthroplasty for arthritis (see linklink, link, link), yet very few of these contaminated joint replacements become infected.